bigsql/spock/README.md

   The default is `LOG`.

-- `pglogical.batch_inserts`
+- `spock.batch_inserts`
-  Tells PGLogical to use batch insert mechanism if possible.
+  Tells Spock to use batch insert mechanism if possible.
 Batch mechanism uses PostgreSQL internal batch insert mode which is also used by `COPY` command.

   The batch inserts will improve replication performance of transactions that did many inserts into one table.
-PGLogical will switch to batch mode when transaction did more than 5 INSERTs.
+Spock will switch to batch mode when transaction did more than 5 INSERTs.

   It's only possible to switch to batch mode when there are no `INSTEAD OF INSERT` and `BEFORE INSERT` triggers on the table and when there are no defaults with volatile expressions for columns of the table.
-  Also the batch mode will only work when `pglogical.conflict_resolution` is set to `error`.
+  Also the batch mode will only work when `spock.conflict_resolution` is set to `error`.

   The default is `true`.

-- `pglogical.use_spi`
+- `spock.use_spi`
-  Tells PGLogical to use SPI interface to form actual SQL (`INSERT`, `UPDATE`, `DELETE`) statements to apply incoming changes instead of using internal low level interface.
+  Tells Spock to use SPI interface to form actual SQL (`INSERT`, `UPDATE`, `DELETE`) statements to apply incoming changes instead of using internal low level interface.